-Evaluative Criteria Questions Indicators Sources Methodology arrangements?Which methods were successful or not and why?
-Sustainability: To what extent are there financial, institutional, social-econor nic, and/or environmental risks to sustaining long g-term project results? • Is the social, legal and political environment conducive to sustainability? • Extent of supportive policies • Steering Committee minutes • • Are there early signs of activities being taken up by project partners, and plans being developed to sustain them? • Extent to which partners are considering post-project actions Local partners and beneficiaries • Have partners and stakeholders successfully enhanced their capacities and do they have the required resources to make use of these capacities? • Extent to which partners and stakeholders are applying new ideas outside of the immediate project context • Does the project have a clear exit strategy or transformational strategy?
-Intent to follow-up on the project (on the part of Government and stakeholders) To what extent has the exit strategy been implemented Impact: Are there indications that the project has contributed to, or ena bled progress toward, reduced environmental stress and/or improved ecolo ogical status? • What impact has the project had on policy, legal and institutional frameworks relating to uptake of renewable energy?
-Evidence of uptake of new technologies Extent to which national strategic planning supports project interventions Project reports Minutes of Steering Committee meetings • • What impacts has the project had or is it likely to have on people in the project area in terms of cost-savings, income generating opportunities, etc.? • Level of satisfaction of project interventions expressed by beneficiaries Local partners and beneficiaries • Has the project had any impact on gender equality and economic empowerment for women and other marginalized groups?
-Was it intended to? • Evidence of gender equity in project interventions such as trainings, installed PV systems and rebates. • What lessons can be learnt from the project regarding efficiency?
-Could the project have more efficiently carried out implementation (in terms of management structures and procedures, partnerships arrangements etc.)?
-Level of satisfaction in project implementation arrangements Suggestions put forward by partners for possible improvement
+What was the level of efficiency of coordinates Which methods were successful or not and why?
+Sustainability: To what extent are there financia l, institutional, social-econom ic, and/or environmental risks to sustaining long g-terr n project results?
+Is the social, legal and political environme sustainability? nt conducive to • Extent of supportive policies • Steering Committee minutes • Are there early signs of activities being tal and plans being developed to sustain them • Extent to which partners are considering post-project actions • Local partners and beneficiaries Have partners and stakeholders successful and do they have the required resources to capacities?
+Extent to which partners and stakeholders are applying new ideas outside of the immediate project context • Does the project have a clear exit strategy strategy? or transformational Intent to follow-up on the project (on the part of Government and stakeholders) To what extent has the exit strategy been implemented Impact: Are there indications that the project has contributed to, or enabl led progress toward, reduced environmental stres ss and/or improved ecolo gical status?
+What impact has the project had on policy frameworks relating to uptake of renewable.
+Evidence of uptake of new technologies Extent to which national strategic planning supports project interventions • Project reports Minutes of Steering Committee meetings • What impacts has the project had or is it li the project area in terms of cost-savings, in opportunities, etc.?
+Level of satisfaction of project interventions expressed by beneficiaries • Local partners and beneficiaries Has the project had any impact on gender empowerment for women and other marginitended to?
+Evidence of gender equity in project interventions such as trainings, installed PV systems and rebates.
+What lessons can be learnt from the project Could the project have more efficiently caterms of management structures and proceduring arrangements etc.)? rried out implementation (in Level of satisfaction in project implementation arrangements Suggestions put forward by partners for possible improvement